 She has been a reporter on Radio 4's Today Programme and Newsnight, where she uncovered a major charity scandal, and was one of the first journalists to investigate the emergence of radical Islam at British universities.
 She also covered the OJ Simpson case as BBC's Los Angeles Correspondent.

 Her natural competitive streak found an outlet when she won Celebrity Mastermind in 2010.

 Samira read English at St Edmund Hall, Oxford University and started her career as a BBC News Trainee.

 She speaks German and Hindi/Urdu.

-Samira's experience as a conference chair, interviewer and professional moderator include cultural discussions with actors and directors for the Royal Shakespeare Company and the British Film Institute, The British Museum, The Science Museum group and Royal Shakespeare Company.
+Samira is a highly sought after conference chair, interviewer and professional moderator for cultural discussions at many major institutions including the British Film Institute, The British Museum, The Science Museum group and Royal Shakespeare Company.
 She’s also done events for the United Nations, and several UK government departments, including The Home Office, the Department for International Development and the Cabinet Office.
-She has presented the Civil Service awards for 5 years.
+She presented the Civil Service awards for 5 years.

 Born and brought up in London, where she lives, Samira is a trustee of several charities: Action for Stammering Children which funds the Michael Palin centre for Stammering Children, the Centre for Women’s Justice, UK Feminista and is on the associate board of the National Science and Media Museum in Bradford.